Sharad Devarajan

 Sharad Devarajan is the co-founder and CEO of Liquid Comics LLC, a digital entertainment company.
 Devarajan is also the co-founder and CEO of the Graphic India, which he co-founded with CA Media LP, the Asian investment arm of Peter Chernin's The Chernin Group, LLC.

-Previously, Devarajan was the co-founder, CEO and publisher of Virgin Comics which he founded with Sir Richard Branson and his Virgin Group, Gotham Chopra, Suresh Seetharaman, Deepak Chopra and Shekhar Kapur.
+Career

-Devarajan has also served as an adjunct professor of business at Columbia Business School, Columbia University in New York City, for over fifteen years, where he teaches classes on media, entrepreneurship and innovation, including the courses, Media, Marketing and Entrepreneurship and Virtual Reality and Artificial Intelligence.
+Devarajan has also served as an adjunct professor of business at Columbia Business School, Columbia University in New York City, for over fifteen years, where he teaches classes on media, entrepreneurship and innovation, including the courses "Media, Marketing and Entrepreneurship" and "Virtual Reality and Artificial Intelligence".

 Forbes magazine described Devarajan as 'The Indian Marvel' comparing him as the Stan Lee of India.

 In film, Devarajan was a Producer on the live action film, The Archies for Netflix, based on the global comic book series.
 The film was directed by filmmaker Zoya Akhtar and produced by Tiger Baby Films and Graphic India.
 The film was prominently featured at the 54th International Film Festival of India on 22 November 2023.
 In its first week of release the film was #3 on the Netflix global top 10 films (non-English) list.
 The film also reached #2 on the Netflix India top 10 films list for the first two weeks post release.
-Robert Lloyd of The Los Angeles Times wrote in his review that the film was "a joyous Bollywoodification of beloved American comic book characters that would be on my year-end list if that weren't already in the can." and further added, "if you want to schedule it as part of your dedicated holiday viewing.
+Robert Lloyd of The Los Angeles Times wrote in his review that the film was "a joyous Bollywoodification of beloved American comic book characters that would be on my year-end list if that weren't already in the can" and further added, "if you want to schedule it as part of your dedicated holiday viewing.
 The year will bring you no better present."

 Devarajan is also the co-creator, writer, showrunner & Executive Producer on the Disney+Hotstar series, The Legend of Hanuman which became one of the top binged and top watched shows across all streaming platforms in India in 2021 and is currently in production for its third season for release in 2024.
 The series is the most viewed animated streaming series in Indian history and broke records on Disney+Hotstar with over 8.5 million views in the first 10 days of release.
 The Legend of Hanuman received one of the highest audience ratings on IMDb of any original Indian streaming series with a 9.2/10 and a google audience rating of 4.9/5.0.